CBorowski-dev/docs-operaton-org/content/update/minor/721-to-722/jboss.md

 * `org/graalvm/truffle/truffle-api`
 * `com/ibm/icu/icu4j`

-# 2. Update optional Camunda 7 modules
+# 2. Update optional Operatonmodules

-In addition to the core modules, there may be optional artifacts in `$WILDFLY_HOME/modules/` for LDAP integration, Camunda Connect, Camunda Spin, and Groovy scripting.
+In addition to the core modules, there may be optional artifacts in `$WILDFLY_HOME/modules/` for LDAP integration, Operaton Connect, Operaton Spin, and Groovy scripting.
 If you use any of these extensions, the following update steps apply:

 ## LDAP integration